lucdar/laclark.me/content/about.md

 me how I could use my technical skills to make a difference in peoples' lives, and really sparked my passion for finding ways to iterate on existing systems to make them better.

-I have a some personal [projects](./projects) that I've been working on in my free time.
-Usually, my programming projects are sparked when I notice a , and I use this opportunity to learn and practice a technology that I've been wanting to learn more about. (wafflecord and price-adjustment-calculator are two examples of this).
+I have a some personal projects that I've been working on in my free time.
+Usually, my programming projects are sparked when I encounter a problem that could be addressed with technology, and I use this opportunity to learn and practice a technology that I've been wanting to learn more about.
+(wafflecord and price-adjustment-calculator are two examples of this).

-I also really enjoy cooking, playing video games with my friends online, and listening to Northerlion's expertly crafted banter while doing chores.
+I also enjoy cooking, playing video games with my friends online, and listening to Northerlion's expertly crafted banter while doing chores.